 Federal government assistance options

-FHA (federal housing administration) loans are mortgages that are insured by the federal government and offered by approved lenders.
-FHA loans can only be used for a primary residence, but it can be easier to qualify for one of these than a conventional loan, and the initial down payment will be capped at 3.5%.
+FHA (Federal Housing Administration) loans are mortgages that are insured by the federal government and offered by approved lenders.
+FHA loans can only be used for a primary residence, but it can be easier to qualify for one of these than a conventional loan, and the initial down payment requirement will be capped at 3.5%.

 On the other hand, with an FHA loan, there is a limit to how much you can borrow.
 FHA loans also require mortgage insurance, which is included in the costs of the loan.

 There are also USDA loans for rural Americans and VA loans for veterans.

 Home loans are typically split between 15-year mortgage and 30-year mortgage options.
 All else being equal, a shorter-term mortgage means you’ll pay less interest across the life of the loan.
 However, you will be looking at higher monthly payments.